I love making costumes based on popular characters. Follow my tips to make your own!

 - Use velcro on the shoulders to keep the fabric from slipping off.
 If you want, you can sew it to appear to have a gather at the top to add some more detail.

-- If the shirt you're using has a round collar, cut a very small line into the collar to make it a V. If the material is stretchy, it will stretch out so don't make it too big.
+- If the shirt you're using has a round collar, cut a very small line into the collar to make it a V. If the material is stretchy, it will stretch out, so don't make it too big.
 Just about 1 or 1.5 inches will do.

 - Cut your pants to the length they need to be, just below your knee.

-- Use the excess material and cut it into strips as long as you can make them, tie them together, and then wrap them back and forth over the end of the pants
+- Use the excess material and cut it into strips as long as you can make them, tie them together, and then wrap them back and forth over the end of the pants.

 - Wind the fabric around your head, being sure to twist the ends and tie them to give it the same look that it had in the movie.

-- A painted shower or curtain rod with two areas that have been wrapped in gauze in the middle would make a great DIY staff, especially if the shower or curtain rod had decorative elements on the end.
+- A painted shower or curtain rod with two areas that have been wrapped in gauze in the middle would make a great DIY staff, especially if the shower or curtain rod had decorative elements at the end.

 - You can glue the gauze on or tie it.